Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/2-code-overview/+page.md

 ## What You Will Learn

 This is just an overview of things to come.
-You don't need to know much at this point.
+You don't need to understand fully at this point.
 However, going through the links below can help to give you a glimpse of what is to come in the course.

 We will be building two minimal account abstraction accounts.
 One for Ethereum and another for zkSync.